Tiger Woods, Nike end partnership after more than 27 years

 Nike also has shown signs of slowing its golf business.
 It decided to get out of the hard goods business in 2016, sending Woods to play different clubs and a different golf ball.

+Nike, meanwhile, said in a recent earnings call it planed to cut $2 billion over the next three years, raising questions about how much it would remain invested in golf.

-The company still has a stable of golfers wearing its apparel — including Scottie Scheffler, the world’s No. 1 player who wears a “TW” brand shoe — although former No. 1 Jason Day did not renew his deal this year and switched to a different apparel company.
+The company still has a stable of golfers wearing its apparel — including Scottie Scheffler, the world’s No. 1 player who wears a “TW” brand shoe — and Rory McIlroy and Nelly Korda.
+Jason Day, a former No. 1 player, did not renew his deal this year and switched to a different apparel company.

 Woods has been optimistic that he can play once a month in 2024, which likely is to start at the Genesis Invitational in Los Angeles next month.